opdev/disconnectedOCPdemo/README.md

-# Guide to Setting Up an Offline OpenShift Cluster
+# Disconnected OpenShift cluster installation guide

 This guide explains how to deploy an OpenShift Container Platform (OCP) in a disconnected environment.
-It utilizes a bastion host for secure communication and a private Quay repository to manage container images.
+It utilizes a bastion server for secure communication and a private Quay repository hosted on a mirror server to manage container images.

 ## Challenges